ombulabs/blog/_posts/2020-07-10-removing-negative-words.markdown

 There is an intrinsic relationship between language and power.
 And there is an unstopable evolution in language.
 Every day, new terms arise and old terms become obsolete.

 The "master / slave" terminology is clearly connected to slavery.
 And slavery is far from being a concept "lost in time".
 First and foremost because the issue of human slavery should never be forgotten.
-And second because slavely is, sadly, far from being an issue that is no longer present in society.
+And second because slavery is, sadly, far from being an issue that is no longer present in society.

 As outlined by IETF in its memo, in order to effectively communicate, it is important to make the information accessible to all readers, and this implies evaluating whether the words and terms used will hinder the reader and get in the way of effective communication.
 Additionally, if we're to not think of anything but clarity, the "master / slave" usage in the context of human slavery far predates its use in software and engineering.
 And there's no descriptive relationship between human slavery and software.